kabirkedia/airlab/README.md

 - `--path=<path>`: Specify a custom installation path (default is `$DEFAULT_AIRLAB_PATH`).
 - `--force`: Force overwrites without prompting (use cautiously).
 - `--help`: Display usage information for the `setup` command.

+Make sure to source ~/.bashrc if you are on the local computer

 ## Examples